Foundations for a theory of emergent quantum mechanics and emergent classical gravity: General theory of fundamental dynamical systems

+We anticipate that, due to the way in which the notion of {\it external time parameter} (denoted by $\tau$-time parameter) is introduced in our theory, such parameters must have a discrete nature.
+The fundamental degrees of freedom are described by discrete variables and their dynamics could in principle also be discrete (the number field $\mathbb{K}$ can be discrete, as discussed in previous sections).
+Furthermore, a discrete dynamics is compatible with the existence of a minimal inertial coordinate difference $L_{min}$, for instance through the notion of quantum spacetime of Snyder type \cite{Snyder}.

-At this point we should state clearly that because of how the external time parameters (denoted by $\tau$-time) is defined, they are discrete parameters.
-The degrees of freedom appear as discrete too, which is compatible with the existence of a minimal inertial coordinate difference $L_{min}$.
-Despite the discreteness that the assumptions require for the physical systems at the Planck scale, we consider in this paper continuous models for the dynamics.
-This is motivated by the smallness of the Planck scale compared with any other scale that appear in physics but also by mathematical convenience.
-In the continuous approximation, where $\tau$ is continuous instead of discrete, several of the assumptions should be re-written as follows: \begin{itemize} \item A.1.bis.
-There is smooth manifold $M_4$ which is the spacetime manifold.
+Despite the discreteness that the assumptions require for the physical systems at the fundamental scale, a more practical approach is developed in this work, where continuous models for the dynamics are used.
+This is motivated by the smallness of the fundamental scale compared with any other scales appearing in physical systems but also by mathematical convenience, because the logical consistency with several of the mathematical theories applied and developed along the way.

+In this continuous approximation to the dynamical theory of fundamental objects, where the $\tau$-time parameter is continuous instead of discrete, several of the assumptions should be amended or modified as follows: \begin{itemize} \item A.1.bis.
+There is a smooth manifold $\mathcal{M}_4$ which is the {\it model manifold} of spacetime events.

 \item A.2.bis.
-There is a configuration smooth manifold $\mathcal{M}$ which is endowed with an asymmetric metric structure \eqref{asymmetric metric} which is at least $C^2$-smooth on $\mathcal{M}$.
+There is a configuration smooth manifold $\mathcal{M}$ endowed with a quasi-metric structure \eqref{quasi-metric}, which is at least $C^2$-smooth on $\mathcal{M}$.